digihunch/korthweb/README.md

 * [helm](https://helm.sh/docs/intro/install/): helm is package manager for Kubernetes.

 ## Deploy Orthanc using helm
-The helm chart is stored in orthanc sub-directory
+Currently, the Helm chart is not released.
+Users will need to clone this repository.
+In the repo, the helm chart is stored in orthanc sub-directory
 ```sh
 helm dependency update orthanc
 ```